East Kalimantan: 4th to 17th centuries

+19th to 20th centuries

 In accordance with treaties, on January 1, 1817, Sultan Sulaiman of Banjar handed East Kalimantan, Central Kalimantan, part of West and South Kalimantan (including Banjarmasin) over to the Dutch East Indies.
 On May 4, 1826, Sultan Adam al-wathiq Billah of Banjar reaffirmed the handover of these territories to the Dutch East Indies colonial administration.
 In 1846, the Dutch began to put a Resident Assistant in East Borneo at Samarinda (now the province of East Kalimantan and the eastern part of South Kalimantan) named H. Von Dewall.
-East Kalimantan was then part of the Dutch East Indies.
-East Kalimantan with its then administrative area was established based on the Law No. 25 of 1956 with the first governor being APT Pranoto.
+Like all other Indonesian provinces, East Kalimantan was then part of the Dutch East Indies.

+East Kalimantan with its then administrative area was established based on the Law No. 25 of 1956, originally only consisted of three regency-level special regions: Berau, Bulongan, and Kutai; and the first governor was APT Pranoto.
+Three years later in 1959, it oversaw the annexation of Pasir Regency from South Kalimantan into the province, removal of special statuses of other regencies, and creation of Balikpapan and Samarinda as separate municipal cities.
+Since late 1990s, the number of regencies and cities in East Kalimantan had steadily increased into 14 (with the last creation prior the creation of North Kalimantan, was being Tana Tidung Regency in 2007).